 With the continued pledge and commitment across developed and developing countries bythe governments towards renewable sources of energy demand for solar energy is expectedto improve.

-In view of losses during the year under review your Directors do not recommend anydividend for the financial year 2015-2016.
+In view of accumulated losses your Directors do not recommend any dividend for thefinancial year 2018-2019.

-During the year under review the Company has not accepted any deposits within themeaning of Section 73 and 76 of the Companies Act 2013 read with Companies (Acceptance ofDeposits) Rules 2014.
+During the year under review the Company has not accepted any deposits within themeaning of Sections 73 and 76 of the Companies Act 2013 (the Act') read withCompanies (Acceptance of Deposits) Rules 2014.

 HOLDING SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES: